-Buying in the right neighborhood is critical to making money on your property as well as feeling at home.
-Here are ways to tell if you're making a good choice.
+Buying in the right neighborhood is critical to profiting from the investment as well as feeling at home.
+Here's how to tell if you're choosing wisely.

 A great neighborhood sells a home, real estate agents say.
 It also helps your home hold value and makes it easy to sell when you decide to move on.

 With all the pressure and excitement of home shopping, how can you know if a neighborhood is truly great?
 Here are 20 clues that help you determine if you have the right neighborhood:

 Make a list of what you want and don’t want in a neighborhood, and shop for those qualities.